 The theme is determined by input collected from youth at leadership conferences, 4-H staff across the state and the state ambassadors.

-Additionally, 4-H’ers are encouraged to think of other ways to make a positive impact on environmental issues and plan a project that meets their community needs.
-This service learning plan it out guide might help!
+Additionally, 4-H’ers are encouraged to think of other ways to make a positive impact and plan a project that meets their community needs.
+This service learning plan it out guide might help.

 Tell us about your service!

 Participating in the monthly challenges is optional, but highly encouraged to make the statewide effort.

 Those participating in monthly challenges will be recognized.

 The first challenge for fall is composting.
 Composting can help add nutrients back to the soil and reduce waste.
 Composting can also help plant growth, conserve water and prevent soil erosion.
 You can compost many things, from food and vegetable scraps to coffee grounds and shredded paper.

 The second challenge for fall is building birdhouses and feeders.
 Birds are on the move for warmer weather, and some even stay here with us year-round.
 As the weather is getting colder, think about building a birdhouse.
 Explore all the different types of birds around us and how you can provide them with a safe and successful home.

 Birds will eat a variety of different things throughout the year.
 You can learn about the different birds you can attract with the various feeds.
 The Minnesota DNR provides bird feeding tips.

 In the winter, a lot of energy is used to heat homes and businesses.
 Think about how much energy you use daily and learn how to lower it.
 Be aware of where you are using energy and how to use renewable energy.